Kally-Dossa/list-management/README.md

 Runs on http://localhost:3001

-**API Overview**
+**API Overview
-The exact endpoints may differ based on your implementation.
-Below is a suggested, minimal REST design you can align with your server.js:
+**The exact endpoints may differ based on your implementation.
+Below is the minimal REST design based on your server.js:

-- GET /api/items – list all items
+- GET /subscribers – list all subscribers (with pagination)
-- POST /api/items – create a new item
+- POST /subscribers – add a new subscriber
-- PUT /api/items/:id – update an item
-- DELETE /api/items/:id – delete an item
+- DELETE /subscribers/:email – remove (unsubscribe) a subscriber